NMC-CRS/semantic-segmentation-of-historical-terraces-on-public-lands/README.md

 # Semantic segmentation of historical terraces on public lands
 ## Description
-This repository holds the code we used for our study of historical cotton terraces within the Piedmont National Wildlife Refuge (PNWR), Georgia, USA
+This repository holds the code we used for our study of historical cotton terraces within the Piedmont National Wildlife Refuge (PNWR), Georgia, USA, as well as a dummy dataset of annotated roads in the neighboring community of Juliette.
+This dummy dataset - which can be used to tile visualization and annotation rasters, and then train a model to recognize roads - should help users format their own dataset correctly.

 ![Location of PNWR](docs/Figure_1_PNWR.jpg)